Bard PowerPort™ Lawsuit

 Catheter Infections From Bard PowerPorts

 Catheter infections are another complication linked to Bard PowerPort implantable ports.
-Infections can develop for various reasons, like catheter fractures or migrations.
+Infections can develop for various reasons, like polyurethane catheter fractures or migrations.
 Infections can range in severity, progressing to sepsis or septic shock in some cases.

 For some patients, the infections developed later than typically expected.
 They believe the port's faulty design allowed bacteria to develop months after healthcare providers implanted the device.